Mets sign 3rd-round draft pick Matt Allan for $2.5 million

 The 6-foot-3, 225-pound Allan pitched a perfect game with 17 strikeouts in the Florida district semifinals and helped his school win a state championship.

 Allan wore a Mets jersey as he was introduced to media members in the dugout Friday afternoon.
-He will report to the club’s complex in Port St. Lucie, Florida, to begin his pro career in the rookie-level Gulf Coast League.
+He stayed for the game against Atlanta and will report to the club’s complex in Port St. Lucie, Florida, to begin his pro career in the rookie-level Gulf Coast League.

 “I know it’s going to be a grind, but at the end of the day this is something that I love doing and this is what I want to do, obviously, when I grow up,” Allan said.
 “I’m just going to try to enjoy every second of it.